 Dr. Sarah Kertz, PhD

-I work best with women who are so sick of their anxiety or OCD that they’re ready to make working on it a priority.
+I work best with women who are so sick of their OCD that they’re ready to make working on it a priority.

 I completed my PhD in Clinical Psychology at the University of Louisville in 2011 and then went on for two additional years of training at McLean Hospital/Harvard Medical School for my internship and postdoctoral fellowship.
 I have over ten years of experience working with people on anxiety, worry, and OCD.

-I then accepted a position in the Psychology Department at Southern Illinois University for eight years.
+I then accepted a position in a psychology department for eight years.
 Ultimately I decided that my true passion was in clinical work and I moved into full time private practice in 2020.
 I have published over 35 articles in peer-reviewed journals on topics related to anxiety, OCD, and depression (read them here) and have over 100 presentations at national and international conferences, including the International OCD Foundation, Association of Behavioral and Cognitive Therapies, and the Anxiety and Depression Association of America.
 I also held a position as co-Director of research at the McLean OCD Institute at Houston from 2012-2020 (Co-Director of research).

-In my free time I enjoy visiting coffee shops around the city, cooking, poking around the local library, estate sales, and spending time with my husband and six month old son.
+In my free time I enjoy finding the best baked goods in the city, true crime podcasts, poking around the local library and estate sales, and spending time with my husband and six month old son.